-Registering Oracle instances
+Registering Oracle database instances

-The Oracle Discovery Service discovers Oracle instances in the NetBackup environment and collects them in an instance repository.
+The Oracle Discovery Service discovers Oracle database instances in the NetBackup environment and collects them in an instance repository.
 You must register all the discovered instances that you want to protect by assigning them credentials.
 An Oracle policy accepts only registered instances.

 You can register instances individually or add them to an instance group where they assume the credentials of the group.
 You can also manually add an instance and assign it a set of credentials at that time.
+The Oracle database user is required to have a certain level of credentials.
+The Oracle database user must have SYSBACKUP or SYSDBA privileges (based on version of Oracle).